HasinRafid/HasinRafid/README.md

 ## Hi there 👋
+# I am a Front-end developer.

-# 💫 About Me:
+## 💫 About Me:
-🔭 I’m currently working on Upwork.<br>👯 I’m looking to collaborate on Github or Discord.<br>🌱 I’m currently learning advance React.<br>💬 Ask me about anything about Front-end web development.<br>⚡ Fun fact, AI may not replace us.
-At least not now.
+🔭 I’m currently working on Upwork.<br>👯 I’m looking to collaborate on Github and Discord.<br>🌱 I’m currently learning advance React and more front-end stuff.<br>💬 Ask me about anything about Front-end web development.<br>⚡ Fun fact, AI may not replace us.
+At least not now...😁

 ## 🌐 Socials: